 It’s a gorgeous part of the world that you really should experience at least once in your life.
 Maybe twice.

 Although pastries are easy to find in Graz, it’s worth the effort to visit Hofbäckerei Edegger-Tax, a bakery with a recorded history that dates back to 1569.
-Its building is ornate and historic, but these aren’t the primary reasons to climb a small hill to nosh at Hofbäckerei Edegger-Tax.
+Its building is ornate and historic, but the building isn’t the primary reason to climb a small hill to nosh at Hofbäckerei Edegger-Tax.

 That reason is the bakery’s wonderful pastries.

 We ordered a small smorgasbord of sweets during our visit for ‘research’ purposes.
 While we agreed that the chocolate-covered schlosbergkugel was special, we also give high marks to the bakery’s mozartkugel and linzer cookies.